croissanne/fosdem-image-builder/slides/slides.md

 - Defines what makes up a specific distribution:
   - Base package sets
   - Default configurations
-- Defines how architectures / platforms differ
+- Defines how architectures differ
 - Defines how the differences between target environments

 Note: So we have the images base which is contains all the information needed to describe an image